A Step-By-Step Guide To Beekeeping In Edmonton

 - Packages – approximately a kilogramme of bees and a mated queen.
 Order in the new year for mid-April to mid-May pick up.
 Alberta Beemaid is the largest supplier of packages in Alberta.

-- Nucs – typically 5 deep frames with bees, eggs, open and closed brood, and a laying queen.
+- Nucs – typically five deep frames with bees, eggs, open and closed brood, and a laying queen.
 Order in the spring for late May or early June pick up.
-For nucs, I’ve been using Rich Valley beekeeper Alvin Hove, though, more sources have been opening up since beekeeping became legal in Edmonton.
+For nucs, I would suggest Woodstock Estate Apiaries out of Strathcona County.
+Woodstock is using Saskatraz breed of bee that I find does better than most imported varieties.